Impact of stochastic star-formation histories and dust on selecting quiescent galaxies with JWST photometry: Stability of physical properties

 \subsection{Influence of MIRI data on attenuation}

-We also test the how does the A$_V$ change due to inclusion of MIRI data.
+We also test how does the A$_V$ change due to inclusion of MIRI data.
 For this purpose we examine the change in A$_V$ through a mock analysis included in the CIGALE.
-To produce the mock galaxies, the fluxes of each galaxy are varied within the error bars, building a set of mock objects.
+To produce the mock QGCs, the fluxes of each QGC from each run (see Sec.~\ref{SEC:QGsSelectionEff}) are varied within the error bars, building a perfect comparison sample of the same size as the observed one.
 The best model is then fitted to each of the mock galaxies.
 Comparison of real (not varied) results with mock ones shows how constrained the physical properties given are (M$_\star$, A$_V$, etc.).
 We compare A$_V$ from the real run with the mock one for mass-complete QGCs within each run ($\Delta\textrm{A}_V\equiv \textrm{A}_{real} - \textrm{A}_{mock}$).
 Here we switch to the 80th percentile (P$_{80}$) due to low statistics, in some bins the number of objects is less than 20.

 Comparing \textit{MIRI} and \textit{no-MIRI runs}, we report that the P$_{80}$ of the $\Delta\textrm{A}_V$ distributions is consistently lower within the \textit{MIRI run}, by 9\%, 42\% and 33\% for DelayedBQ, NonParametric and Regulator, respectively.
 Thus, the inclusion of MIRI data points in the SED fit helps to constrain the dust attenuation.
 The $\Delta\textrm{A}_V$ is the largest in the NonParametric runs, reaching 0.26 (0.45) mag, while for DelayedBQ it reaches 0.22 (0.24) mag and for Regulator 0.18 (0.27) mag for \textit{MIRI} (\textit{no-MIRI}) \textit{run}.
 It is important to note that this is not constant in all $\Delta$T ranges.
 This difference is more important for QGCs with larger $\Delta$T, and begins to differ significantly above $\Delta$T$\sim1$ Gyr.
 In other words, to study A$_V$ in mature QGCs, the MIR fluxes are crucial.
 This effect is less prominent in recently quenched galaxies.